Why The 1980s Gave Us the Ultimate Slasher Movie Experience

 Body horror films like “The Fly” tapped into fears about disease and transformation.
 Even seemingly silly movies like “They Live” had underlying messages about consumerism and social control.

-80s horror wasn’t afraid to tackle big issues, even if they were wrapped up in a package of gore and jump scares.
+The producers weren’t afraid to tackle big issues, even if they were wrapped up in a package of gore and jump scares.
 And then there’s the nostalgia factor.

 For many terror fans, the 80s represent a simpler time when you could walk into a video store and pick up a VHS tape based solely on its lurid cover art.
 There was an element of discovery, of finding hidden gems among the shelves.

-Elvira, Mistress of the Dark, became a cultural icon, bringing horror to the masses with her unique blend of humor and sex appeal.
+Elvira, Mistress of the Dark, became a cultural icon, bringing gorefests to the masses with her unique blend of humor and sex appeal.
 These hosts made horror accessible, making it a shared experience beyond just watching a movie.

 The Merch

-Let’s not forget the merchandise!
-The 80s were when horror truly became marketable.
-Action figures, Halloween costumes, lunch boxes – you name it, and there was probably a horror-themed version of it.
+Action figures, Halloween costumes, lunch boxes – you name it, and there was probably a slasher-themed version of it.
 This merchandising helped cement characters like yours truly in the public consciousness.

 They weren’t just movie monsters but brands, recognizable even to people who had never seen the films.

-Now, I’m not saying everything was perfect in the 1980s.
 Like any decade, it had its share of duds and disappointments.
 But even the bad movies of the 80s had a certain charm to them.
 There was an earnestness, a willingness to try something new, even if it didn’t always work out.

 Today’s horror often feels focus-grouped and sanitized, designed to appeal to the widest possible audience without offending anyone.
 Where’s the fun in that?

-One thing the 80s had in spades was memorable characters, even if not well known, and practical effects.
+One thing the 1980s had in spades was memorable characters, even if not well known, and practical effects.
 I’ve mentioned this before, but it bears repeating.

-The artistry involved in creating the monsters and gore effects of 80s horror is truly impressive.
+The artistry involved in creating the monsters and gore effects of horror is truly impressive.
 Teams of talented artists spent months crafting creatures and devising ingenious ways to bring nightmares to life on screen.

 Actors Q&A from the 1980s horror movie Halloween Franchise.